CreunaFI/html-markup-indenter/README.md

 Don't you just hate it when your beautiful HTML markup is mutilated due to a templating language?
 (I'm looking at you, [Timber](https://www.upstatement.com/timber/))

 Use this plugin to indent the HTML markup output by WordPress using the [Dindent](https://github.com/gajus/dindent) library.
-Only does its thing when you are not logged in.
+It only does its thing when you are not logged in.

 ## Installation